libmpix/libmpix/docs/page_new_operation.md

 ## Define the adder function

-This function will be called whenever one more input line is available and can be processed.
+This function will be called in order to add an operation to a pipeline.

 ```c
 int mpix_add_<custom>(struct mpix_image *img, const int32_t *params)